 - It contains trace amounts of the B vitamins riboflavin, niacin, folic acid, pantothenic acid, and vitamin B6.

 - It also contains ascorbic acid (vitamin C) and the minerals calcium, iron, zinc, potassium, phosphorous, magnesium, selenium, chromium, and manganese.

 - The main group of antioxidants in honey are the flavonoids, of which pinocembrin is unique to honey and bee propolis.
 Ascorbic acid, catalase, and selenium are also antioxidants.
 Generally speaking, the darker the honey, the greater its antioxidizing properties.

 - It also contains organic acids such as acetic, butanoic, formic, citric, succinic, lactic, malic, pyroglutamic, and gluconic acids and a number of aromatic acids.
 The main acid present is gluconic acid, formed in the breakdown of glucose by glucose oxidase.

 How To Make Honey Lemon Water?

-Take a tall glass of warm (not hot) water, add the juice of half a lemon and one tea spoon of honey to it.
+Take a tall glass of warm (not hot) water, add the juice of half a lemon and one tsp honey to it.
 Mix well and drink it quickly.
-Remember not to drink coffee or tea for at least one hour after drinking this mixture, and rinse your mouth after it to reduce the acidic effects on teeth enamel or it can be sipped with a straw to avoid contact with the teeth.
+Remember not to drink coffee or tea for at least one hour after drinking this mixture, and rinse your mouth later to reduce the acidic effects on teeth enamel or sip with a straw to avoid contact with the teeth.

-Note: Do not waste the peel of lemon as it can be stored and used as pickle or dry it and make powder to be applied as a paste on the acne as studies have shown that its peel and pith also contains useful chemicals in considerable amount.
+NOTE: Do not waste the peel of lemon as it can be stored and used as pickle.
+You can also dry and powder it to be applied as a paste on your skin.
+Studies have shown that this paste helps reduce acne.